ExamProCo/review-request-page/README.md

 - I wish I could have my technical doc updated.
 - I want to hook up the code to existing repo
 - I understand not offering the code preview in free, but in paid I would want code preview before syncing.
+- When syncing I'd like tell put someone other than the root project eg. app

 ## Prompt Engingeer History